- GPS Tracking for Field Service

 Employee Clock-In

 You open the mobile time tracking app and press the clock when you reach the job site.
 The system immediately records the start time of the shift.
-This replaces manual timesheets and gives you a clear record of when work actually begins.
+Thanks to the mobile timesheet app, it replaces manual input and gives you a clear record of when work actually begins.

 GPS Location Capture

-The app captures your phone’s GPS coordinates the moment you clock in.
+The app captures your phone’s GPS coordinates the very moment you clock in.
 The system stores the exact latitude and longitude with the time entry.
-Civilian GPS positioning typically reaches about 4.9m accuracy, which allows reliable job-site verification.
+Note that civilian GPS positioning typically achieves an accuracy of approximately 4.9 meters.

 Geofence Verification